My Caring Friend Mike

 Back in 2007 when I was a naive and self-conscious young man, Mike took a special interest in me.
 He once asked me that year why I wasn't using my gift in playing the organ after he noted I was taking too long to sing with the choir on the pews.
 While I can't recall the response I gave him, I do remember him inquiring from me how he, too, could learn to play the organ.
 I enlightened him that learning to play the organ is mostly about training the mind, not the fingers as he thought.

 Eventually in early 2008, I did start accompanying the choir on the organ as Mike wanted.
-He must have got a big kick out of it.
+He must have got some kick out of it.
 Later on that year, he lent me his electric piano keyboard for several weeks.
-Thanks to his generosity, I learnt to play the wonderful old hymn "When We Walk With The Lord" on one Saturday night in my room and then accompanied the hymn on the organ the following day during church service.
+Thanks to his generosity, I learnt on one Saturday night how to play on the piano the wonderful old hymn "Trust and Obey" which says in its first verse that "when we walk with the Lord, in the light of His Word, what a glory He sheds on our way!"
 I really enjoyed having Mike's piano keyboard in my room.

 On another Sunday in 2008, Mike drove me to his house in his car.
 As we followed the road to his house, I shared with him my dream of wanting to school in America at such elite universities as Harvard.
 He must have been familiar with how the universities accept students given the way he was quick to let me know that Harvard is not for self-seekers.
 I think his point was that Harvard seeks students who have demonstrated concern for others and potential for leadership.